-Prosecutor: Man charged with 1 murder confessed he killed 16
+Prosecutor: Man charged with 1 murder says he killed 16

 WOODBURY, N.J.
-(AP) — A man who is accused of killing a New Jersey man he says sexually abused him in childhood, and who is considered a person of interest in the deaths of his ex-wife and three others in New Mexico, has said he is responsible for a total of 16 slayings, prosecutors say.
+(AP) — A man who is accused of killing a New Jersey man he says sexually abused him in childhood, and who is a person of interest in the deaths of his ex-wife and three others in New Mexico, has said he is responsible for a total of 16 slayings, prosecutors say — though authorities have yet to corroborate his claim.

 Sean Lannon, 47, said he was responsible for the killings in New Jersey and New Mexico — that he had killed his wife and others, including “11 other individuals,” NJ.com quoted Alec Gutierrez, an assistant prosecutor in suburban Philadelphia’s Gloucester County, New Jersey, as saying during a detention hearing Friday.

-“He admitted to killing a total of 16 people … 15 being in New Mexico and one in the state of New Jersey.
-It’s my understanding that the FBI is assisting New Mexico in their investigation,” Gutierrez said.
+“He admitted to killing a total of 16 people … 15 being in New Mexico and one in the state of New Jersey,” Gutierrez said.

 Authorities allege in court documents that the admission came in a phone call to a family member who told Gloucester County investigators that Lannon expressed remorse.